 Pregnant mamas need to keep an eye on any toxins they might be exposed to, which is why we’ve taken care to avoid all harmful ingredients in our Stretch Mark cream.
 It’s paraben-free, alcohol-free and dermatologically tested right here in Singapore!

 6. How to use stretch mark cream

-You should use your stretch mark cream of choice every morning and night.
-Early intervention helps, which is why you should actually start applying your stretch mark cream regularly after the first trimester!
+It would be best if you used your stretch mark cream of choice every morning and night.
+However, early intervention helps, which is why you should actually start applying your stretch mark cream regularly after the first trimester!

-Fresher stretch marks (those which appear pink or purplish) are generally much easier to fade than established ones, which are white in colour.
+Fresher stretch marks (those that appear pink or purplish) are generally much easier to fade than established ones, white in colour.

 Mama's Choice Team